sharetribe/flex-docs/src/docs/background/02-concepts/index.md

 fill in to their profiles.
 Extended data can also be attached to listings and transactions.

-### Extended data schema
+### Extended data search schema

-It's possible to define schemas for some extended data types.
+It's possible to define search schemas for some extended data types.
 Defining a schema allows that data type to be indexed so that search queries can be made for that data.

 ### Listing